bll123/di/README.txt

 This README will be replaced with README-new.txt when 5.x reaches production status.

+Version 5 beta Timeline

+2025-1-20 Very early days, wrote this readme...
+2025-1-23 Releasing a very early beta version.
+Still a very long road ahead.
+          The wiki is a bit raw.
+Almost no cross-platform testing has been done.
+The mkconfig tests are currently broken.

 Version 5.x beta

 - re-worked to have a library and proper api